 - 4 Arne Grobe, Christoph von Hagke, Ralf Littke, István Dunkl, Franziska Wübbeler, - 5 Philippe Muchez, Janos L. Urai - 6 Structural Geology, Tectonics, and Geomechanics, EMR Group, RWTH Aachen University, Germany - Geology and Geochemistry of Petroleum and Coal, EMR Group, RWTH Aachen University, Germany - 8 Sedimentology & Environmental Geology, Geoscience Center Georg-August-Universität Göttingen, Germany - 9 Geodynamics and Geofluids Research Group, Department of Earth and Environmental Sciences, KU Leuven, - 10 Belgium - Department of Applied Geoscience, German University of Technology in Oman GUtech, Muscat, Oman. - 12 Correspondence to: Arne Grobe, arne.grobe@rwth-aachen.de, ORCID: 0000-0001-6471-0624 - 13 Keywords: basin modeling, passive margin, obduction, burial, Raman spectroscopy, thermochronology, thermal - 14 maturity - 15 - 16 Abstract.
-We present a study of the pressure and temperature evolution in the passive continental margin under - 17 the Oman Ophiolite, using numerical basin models calibrated with thermal maturity data, fluid inclusion - 18 thermometry and low-temperature thermochronometry.
-Because the Oman Mountains experienced only weak - 19 post-obduction overprint, they offer a unique natural laboratory for this study. - 20 Thermal maturity data from the Adam Foothills constrain burial in the basin in front of the advancing nappes has - been at least 4 km.
-Peak temperature evolution in the carbonate platform under the ophiolite depends only weakly - 22 on the temperature of the overriding nappes which have cooled during transport from the oceanic subduction zone - 23 to emplacement.
-Fluid-inclusion thermometry yields pressure-corrected homogenization temperatures of 225 to - 24 266 °C for veins formed during progressive burial, 296-364 °C for veins related to peak burial and 184 to 213 °C - 25 for veins associated with late-stage strike-slip faulting.
-In contrast, the overlying Hawasina nappes have not been - heated above 130-170 °C, as witnessed by only partial resetting of the zircon (U-Th)/He thermochronometer. - 27 In combination with independently determined temperatures from solid bitumen reflectance, we infer that the fluid - 28 inclusions of peak-burial-related veins formed at minimum pressures of 225-285 MPa.
-This implies that the rocks - 29 of the future Jebel Akhdar Dome were buried under 8-10 km of ophiolite on top of 2 km of sedimentary nappes, - in agreement with thermal maturity data of solid bitumen reflectance and Raman spectroscopy. - 31 Rapid burial of the passive margin under the ophiolite results in sub-lithostatic pore pressures, as indicated by - 32 veins formed in dilatant fractures in the carbonates.
-We infer that overpressure is induced by rapid burial under - 33 the ophiolite.
-Tilting of the carbonate platform in combination with overpressure in the passive margin caused - 34 fluid migration towards the south in front of the advancing nappes. - 35 Exhumation of the Jebel Akhdar as indicated by our zircon (U-Th)/He data and integrated with existing structural - 36 interpretations and data, started as early as the late Cretaceous to early Cenozoic, linked with extension above a - 37 major listric shear zone with top-to-NNE shear sense.
-In a second exhumation phase the carbonate platform and - 38 obducted nappes of the Jebel Akhdar Dome cooled together below c.
-170 °C between 50 and 40 Ma, before the - 39 final stage of anticline formation.
+We present a study of the pressure and temperature evolution in the passive continental margin under - 17 the Oman Ophiolite, using numerical basin models calibrated with thermal maturity data, fluid inclusion - thermometry and low-temperature thermochronometry, and building on the results of recent work on the tectonic - 19 evolution.
+Because the Oman Mountains experienced only weak post-obduction overprint, they offer a unique - 20 natural laboratory for this study. - 21 Thermal maturity data from the Adam Foothills constrain burial in the basin in front of the advancing nappes to at - 22 least 4 km.
+Peak temperature evolution in the carbonate platform under the ophiolite depends on the burial depth - and only weakly on the temperature of the overriding nappes which have cooled during transport from the oceanic - 24 subduction zone to emplacement.
+Fluid-inclusion thermometry yields pressure-corrected homogenization - 25 temperatures of 225 to 266 °C for veins formed during progressive burial, 296-364 °C for veins related to peak - burial and 184 to 213 °C for veins associated with late-stage strike-slip faulting.
+In contrast, the overlying - Hawasina nappes have not been heated above 130-170 °C, as witnessed by only partial resetting of the zircon (U- - 28 Th)/He thermochronometer. - 29 In combination with independently determined temperatures from solid bitumen reflectance, we infer that the fluid - 30 inclusions of peak-burial-related veins formed at minimum pressures of 225-285 MPa.
+This implies that the rocks - 31 of the future Jebel Akhdar Dome were buried under 8-10 km of ophiolite on top of 2 km of sedimentary nappes, - 32 in agreement with thermal maturity data of solid bitumen reflectance and Raman spectroscopy. - 33 Rapid burial of the passive margin under the ophiolite results in sub-lithostatic pore pressures, as indicated by - 34 veins formed in dilatant fractures in the carbonates.
+We infer that overpressure is induced by rapid burial under - 35 the ophiolite.
+Tilting of the carbonate platform in combination with overpressure in the passive margin caused - 36 fluid migration towards the south in front of the advancing nappes. - Exhumation of the Jebel Akhdar as indicated by our zircon (U-Th)/He data and in agreement with existing work - 38 on the tectonic evolution, started as early as the late Cretaceous to early Cenozoic, linked with extension above a - 39 major listric shear zone with top-to-NNE shear sense.
+In a second exhumation phase the carbonate platform and

+- 40 obducted nappes of the Jebel Akhdar Dome cooled together below c.
+170 °C between 50 and 40 Ma, before the - 41 final stage of anticline formation.